-- Line up in groups when entering or leaving the classroom or school premises. - Sit appropriately on school chairs, carpets, hall floors, etc. - Use appropriate voice levels and language, including manners. - Raise their hands when they wish to speak in class or assemblies. - Model good behaviour to other pupils. - Work as a team and respect others' views, beliefs and faiths when engaging in tasks.
+- Be ready, responsible and responsible - Move quietly and calmly around the buildings - Track the speaker, give 100%, work hard - Show exemplary manners towards others - Raise their hands when they wish to speak in class or assemblies. - Work as a team and respect others' views, beliefs and faiths when engaging in tasks.

-5. Smoking and drug policy
+5. Smoking and drugs policy